indiagrant/Spin-The-Wheel/README.md

 ## Development server

-To start a local development server, run:
+To start the app locally:

 ```bash
 ng serve